Sorrento – What to do

 Chiostro di San Francesco

 Next, we just happened to wander into the Cloister of Saint Francisco as a wedding was going on.
-It is such a superb tranquil oasis, away from the hustle and bustle of Sorrento town.
+It is such a superb, tranquil oasis, away from the hustle and bustle of Sorrento town.
 The quiet wedding atmosphere was wonderful.
 It was really lovely and such a magical setting.
 It made me wish I could do it all over again here.

 Wedding in the Cloisteer of Saint Francisco, Sorrento, Italy